universal-tool-calling-protocol/rs-utcp/README.md

 # #[tokio::main]
 # async fn main() -> anyhow::Result<()> {
-// Load providers from a JSON file (see providers.json for shape). let config = UtcpClientConfig::new().with_providers_file("examples/providers.json".into());
+let config = UtcpClientConfig::new().with_providers_file("examples/providers.json".into());
 let repo = Arc::new(InMemoryToolRepository::new());
 let search = Arc::new(TagSearchStrategy::new(repo.clone(), 1.0));
 let client = UtcpClient::new_with_providers(config, repo, search).await?;